 Many pubs in London are owned by several big companies and offer a bit more ‘cookie-cutter-ish’ experience than I like, but I still have a few favorites that are either independently run or still doing it their own way.
 (A couple of my favorites include the Clerk & Well and the Lady Ottoline, both near my former school, and the Princess of Prussia near Tower Bridge.)

 When it comes to pints, you can enjoy pretty much anything you want: classic British ales like London Pride and Doom Bar; craft beer like Camden Town Brewing, Meantime Brewing, or Brewdog (out of Scotland); or cider (both craft and big-batch).
-You’ll also find beer bars and tasting rooms popping up more as London steps beyond its hand-pulled cask ale days.
+You’ll also find beer bars and tasting rooms popping up more as London steps beyond its hand-pulled cask ale days; there are also plenty of other great London drinks to try too.

 Instead, you’ll need to pick the sights and experiences that are most important to you, and plan to fit those into your London itinerary.
 If you have extra time, you can add more.
 What you don’t want to do is pack in so much that you’re so tired by day 4 that you can hardly enjoy (or remember) the rest of your trip.